 The truth is that social skills and intelligence don’t necessarily go together.
 And the million-dollar question is why is it that some very smart people can be so socially inept or socially awkward?

-So I’ve put together this shortlist of ways your intelligence makes you FAIL in social situations… and what to do about it.
-Here are some of the reasons why very intelligent, very creative people often have difficulty in making small talk conversation successfully:
+So I’ve put together this short list of ways your intelligence makes you FAIL in social situations… and what to do about it.
+Here are some of the reasons why very intelligent, very creative people often have difficulty in making small talk successfully.

 And you don’t get them by THINKING about them, you get them by GETTING them.
 This means you’ll learn more by in 2 hours of actually getting out of the house and talking to people than you will in 20 hours of “education”.

 It’s because being social and contributing to a conversation is not a problem to be solved by thinking.
 It’s more about an energetic and spontaneous expression of how you’re feeling.

 You should rely more on speaking from your GUT feeling and instinct instead of trying to carefully plan and think through everything you say.

 If you can’t think of what to say, you probably go on thinking and thinking and thinking.
 Taxing your brain to come up with some good and interesting conversation topic to talk about.
 Because you care what you say and place importance on your words instead of people.
 You don’t want to look awkward.